Clark-Nikdel-Powell/simple-google-map/README.txt

 == Changelog ==

+* Remove direction to address from info window.

 = 3.2.1 =
 * Revert arrays to long syntax for compatibility with PHP 5.3.
 * Move strip_last_chars function to base class.